tecking/admin-color-schemes/readme.txt

 == Screenshots ==

+1. Aubergine, by Kate Whitley & Kelly Dwan

+2. Flat, by Mel Choyce

+3. Vineyard, by Kate & Dave Whitley

-1. Your new color choices
+4. All your awesome color choices